EDGENortheastern/installation-party/README.md

 # Installation Instructions for the January 2024 Cohort

 To succeed in your first coding courses, installing any software locally is not a must.
 You can use cloud applications like [Replit](https://replit.com), [Google Colab](https://colab.research.google.com), or [Deepnote](https://deepnote.com).
-These platforms are free and allow you to download Python files to your local computer (and then submit).
+These platforms are free and allow you to download Python files to your local computer (and then submit them on Canvas if you need to).

 [Google Colab](https://colab.research.google.com) is particularly effective at converting between `.ipynb` (Jupyter Notebook file format) and `.py`.
 Therefore, we recommend getting familiar with all three.